davisheela506/davisheela506/README.md

 - LinkedIn: https://www.linkedin.com/in/sheeladavimalhi/
 -
 ###  Currently
-- Doing internship as an AI reseracher at CNAM CEDRIC lab, Paris, working on optimizing privacy-preserving medical diagnostics for underserved communities and Generation of traffic traces using GenAI.
+- Doing internship as an AI Researcher at CNAM CEDRIC lab, Paris, working on optimizing privacy-preserving medical diagnostics for underserved communities and Generation of traffic traces using GenAI.
 - Learning **advanced deep learning** (Transformers, Diffusion models)
 - Preparing for **AI roles in Europe**